mainmatter/trash-in-treasure-out/text.md

 ```

 Great.
 We were already wrapping our output in a `Json`, ensuring the data gets
 encoded in the right format before sending it out.
-Now we'll add a some tests to
+Now we'll add some tests to
 validate that this works:

 ```rust